 Pioneertown is centered around its main street, Mane Street.
 After so many years, the area still remains the main attraction, keeping its old west image intact.
 The majority of the Westerns-inspired structures, including still fully-functional shops nestle on Mane Street.

-Thousands of visitors regularly flock to the area to dive into vivid history of the Westerns and escape hustle and bustle of everyday life.
-Shutterbugs, photographer, and film productions visit Pioneertown to inspire and get inspired by its impeccable surroundings.
+Thousands of visitors regularly flock to the area to dive into the vivid history of the Westerns and escape the hustle and bustle of everyday life.
+Shutterbugs, photographers, and film productions visit Pioneertown to inspire and get inspired by its impeccable surroundings.

 Indeed, the area hasn’t lost its charms and still promises an unforgettable journey back in time.
 Such an unbeatable attention to details and desire to preserve the past resulted in national recognition.
-In May 2020, Pioneertown’s Mane Street Historic District has been added to the National Register of Historic Places
+In May 2020, Pioneertown’s Mane Street Historic District was added to the National Register of Historic Places.

 To get the most of your visit to Pioneertown, however, you should look beyond Mane Street and explore the old and not so ancient structures one by one.
 With that said, let’s visit some of the highlights of Pioneertown.